pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 -	Name the key `privateKey`.
 Note this version will NOT have the .ppk suffix that the private key you saved above.

 	![](images/SG-setup-terraform/011.png)

+-	Copy the three keys (privateKey, privateKey.ppk, publicKey) into your Terraform /keys directory (if they were saved elsewhere.)

 ### **STEP 3**: Generate Open SSL Key Pair on Windows